jamesbconner/Sync2NAS/README.md

 ## TODOs in the Code

 - [x] Database backup function (implemented)
+- [ ] Add a function to list shows in the database
+- [ ] Add a function to search shows in the database
+- [ ] Add a function to search for shows from TMDB
 - [ ] Add a function to check for and handle show/episode renames and updates to the database
 - [ ] Check downloaded file against AniDB hash to confirm file integrity and correctly identify episode
 - [ ] Check inventory hashes against AniDB hashes to confirm file integrity and correctly identify episode